-As part of local authority Development Plans and Local Area Plans, local authorities should prepare local transport plans, for Designated Towns and Designated Districts in their area.
+As part of local authority Development Plans and Local Area Plans, local authorities should prepare local transport plans, for town centres and district centres in their area.
 These transport plans should address access to the centre by all modes of transport, focusing in particular on the provision of direct, safe and attractive walking, cycling and public transport connections from the surrounding area.